-At least 1 of the 4 most common variants was present in 59% of the alleles of 31 patients examined, which represents an approximate carrier frequency of 83%.
-By comparison, the estimated carrier frequency retrieved from a public database of theoretically normal controls, the Exome Aggregation Consortium (ExAC) database is 0.8%.2 These results suggest there could be more than two million carriers of CSID in the United States.
+At least 1 of the 4 most common variants was present in 59% of the alleles of 31 patients examined, which represents an approximate heterozygote frequency of 83% of symptomatic children of European descent.
+By comparison, the estimated heterozygote frequency retrieved from a public database of theoretically normal controls, the Exome Aggregation Consortium (ExAC) database is 0.8%.2 These results suggest there could be more than two million in the United States who have a heterozygous variant associated with CSID.
 Further studies are underway to more accurately determine the prevalence of CSID.

 There are significant variations in the symptoms experienced by patients with CSID.
 This is not surprising, considering the relatively large number of genetic mutations or variants that were discovered in the SI gene in a relatively small group of patients.
 While all the patients in the Uhrich study lacked sucrase activity, some had normal isomaltase activity, some had only traces of isomaltase activity, and others had reduced but sufficient isomaltase activity.
 These variations in symptom type and severity are known as phenotypic variations.2

 These genetic mutations cause functional gastrointestinal problems such as diarrhea, recurrent abdominal pain, and bloating.
-Because these symptoms are common to many other gastrointestinal disorders, such as irritable bowel syndrome (IBS), some scientists believe that a proportion of patients who are diagnosed with other gastrointestinal disorders such as IBS may actually suffer from undiagnosed CSID or are heterozygous carriers of a mutated SI gene allele.
+Because these symptoms are common to many other gastrointestinal disorders, such as irritable bowel syndrome (IBS), some scientists believe that a proportion of patients who are diagnosed with other gastrointestinal disorders such as IBS may actually suffer from undiagnosed CSID or are heterozygotes for a pathogenic SI gene.

 Further studies are underway and could help more accurately determine the prevalence of CSID in patients diagnosed with IBS and other gastrointestinal disorders associated with chronic diarrhea.
 Due to the relative rarity of the disorder, it is possible that a significant proportion of affected pediatric and adult patients are not being tested, and therefore not being diagnosed with CSID or adequately managed.